arvigeus/AZ-204/Learning Path/App Service.md

 #### Built-in auto scale support

-Baked into Azure App Service is the ability to scale up/down or scale out/in.
+The ability to scale up/down or scale out/in is baked into the Azure App Service.
 Depending on the usage of the web app, you can scale the resources of the underlying machine that is hosting your web app up/down.
 Resources include the number of cores or the amount of RAM available.
 Scaling out/in is the ability to increase, or decrease, the number of machine instances that are running your web app.

+#### Container support

+With Azure App Service, you can deploy and run containerized web apps on Windows and Linux.
+You can pull container images from a private Azure Container Registry or Docker Hub.
+Azure App Service also supports multi-container apps, Windows containers, and Docker Compose for orchestrating container instances.

 #### Continuous integration/deployment support

 The Azure portal provides out-of-the-box continuous integration and deployment with Azure DevOps Services, GitHub, Bitbucket, FTP, or a local Git repository on your development machine.
 Connect your web app with any of the above sources and App Service will do the rest for you by auto-syncing code and any future changes on the code into the web app.
+Continuous integration and deployment for containerized web apps is also supported using either Azure Container Registry or Docker Hub.

 #### Deployment slots

-When you deploy your web app you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
+When deploying a web app you can use a separate deployment slot instead of the default production slot when you're running in the Standard App Service Plan tier or better.
 Deployment slots are live apps with their own host names.
 App content and configurations elements can be swapped between two deployment slots, including the production slot.

 #### App Service on Linux